2015 Singaporean general election: WP's response

 Workers' Party's leader Low Thia Khiang stated on media at Hougang Stadium that they have "withstand" the nationwide swing and acknowledged the defeat of Punggol East SMC and those other constituencies they contested, and Low reminded the PAP government to "build trust" and "act fairly" to every Singaporeans.
-Punggol East SMC MP Lee Li Lian replied to media that she was "humbled" about her two-year experience as a MP and thanked their supporters and volunteers.
+Punggol East SMC MP Lee Li Lian stated on media that she was "humbled" about her brief two-year tenure while thanking their supporters and volunteers.
 Hougang SMC MP Png Eng Huat, who was re-elected for another term, while pledged that he would continue to serve his residents and represent in Parliament, he however disagreed that the vote swing may have been attributed to the ongoing Aljunied-Hougang-Punggol East Town Council funding scandals, which began in 2012.
-In the following morning, chairwoman Sylvia Lim suggested that their swing either may have been attributed to PAP's strong mandate and concerned that the voters would felt that the government might be "dislodged" due to the opposition, or the competition where every seats are being contested which she described it as a "pushback".
+In the following morning, chairwoman Sylvia Lim suggested on an interview that their swing either may have been attributed to PAP's strong mandate and concerned that the voters would felt that the government might be "dislodged" due to the opposition's presence, or the competition where every seats are being contested which she described it as a "pushback".

-ELD acknowledged that a recount saw WP won three out of five divisions of Aljunied GRC by about thousands of votes; the other two divisions, Paya Lebar's Murali Pillai (who would later elect in Bukit Batok SMC eight months later) and Serangoon's Yeo Guat Kwang, were voted in favour to PAP by hundreds of votes.
-Following the election, Aljunied-Hougang-Punggol East Town Council was renamed back to Aljunied-Hougang.
+The Elections Department revealed in a recount for Aljunied GRC that WP won out three out of the five divisions by a difference of at least thousands of votes; the other two divisions, Paya Lebar's Murali Pillai (who would later elect in Bukit Batok SMC eight months later) and Serangoon's Yeo Guat Kwang, were voted in favour to PAP by hundreds of votes.
+This marked the first time since the creation of the Group Representation Constituency in 1988 where the winning team didn't win all the divisions, as the GRC is elected on a general ticket and winner-take-all system.